 On June 24, Margaret had plans to meet with a man who called himself “John Marshall” in regards to a babysitting job that Margaret had advertised in town.
 John responded to the ad on June 19th.
 He told her he needed a babysitter for his young son the following weekend, but he postponed meeting her several times.
 He finally said he would meet her in a Red Volkswagen, and had told her he would pick her up at the corner of Mill and Main Streets in Mount Holly, New Jersey to have an interview with him.
 He gave Margaret a telephone number to reach him, but that number was eventually traced back to a public phone booth at a supermarket in Lumberton, New Jersey.

-Margaret was seen getting on the bus at 8:40 a.m. by her younger sister who had accompanied her to the bus stop.
+Margaret was seen getting on the bus at 8:40 a.m. by her younger sibling (reports differ on sister or brother) who had accompanied her to the bus stop.
 There were also witness reports seeing Margaret after she got off the bus at Mill and High Street.